ObscuritySecurity/TwoAuth/.GitHub/README.md

 -   [License](https://github.com/ObscuritySecurity/TwoAuth/blob/main/LICENSE) The Apache 2.0 license under which this software is provided.
 -   [Security Analysis](https://github.com/ObscuritySecurity/TwoAuth/blob/main/.GitHub/SECURITY.md) A detailed overview of the security measures and threat model.
 -   [Technical Architecture](https://github.com/ObscuritySecurity/TwoAuth/blob/main/.GitHub/ARCHITECTURE.md) A deep dive into the technical design and encryption model.

+### Spread the Word, Not Your Data

+We do not need your money.
+We need your voice.

+Our mission is to build software that respects people, and that mission can only succeed if people know there is a better way.
+If you believe in this project, the most valuable contribution you can make is to share it.

+Talk about it.
+Write about it.
+Show it to your friends.
+Help us prove that a private, secure, and respectful internet is not only possible—it's necessary.